spiffe/tornjak/README.md

 The binary and container can be built with the following command, replacing the container tag with the desired container tag of choice.

-This makes the tornjak agent + spire server container:
+This makes the tornjak agent + spire 1.1.3 server container:

 ```
 CONTAINER_TAG=tsidentity/tornjak-spire-server:latest make container-agent
 ```

 The container is run with the same arguments as the SPIRE server image, and usage is transparent.
 It runs a server hosted on port 10000 accessed via http.
+A different spire version may be specified within the Dockerfile.add-frontend file.
+Currently, SPIRE versions <= 1.4.0 are compatible with Tornjak.

+Alternatively, pre-built Tornjak images can be found at gcr.io/spiffe-io/spire-server:{version}, where the specified tag denotes the SPIRE server version.

 ### Testing and validating the Tornjak front-end
 To start a local version of the Tornjak front-end server